Ahmed3lmallah/Pyhton/readme.md

 # Python Basics

-We can run Python code by running the `python` command in the terminal.
+We can run Python code by executing the `python` command in the terminal, assuming it was already installed.

 ## Running files

-* Python 3:
+* Python 3: `python3 fileName.py`

-	`python3 fileName.py`

-* Python 2:
+* Python 2: `python fileName.py`

-	`python fileName.py`

 ## Data Types, Numbers, and Operations

+### Comments

 	"""
 	Comments